• Skip to primary navigation

 Mushroom carbonara with a text title overlay.

 Our meat-free twist on a classic carbonara swaps bacon for golden mushrooms for a creamy pasta dish, that is a little bit lighter.
-Just 6 ingredients and only 15 minutes in the kitchen and you have all the creamy flavour of a carbonara, but with slices of mixed mushrooms.
+Mushroom Carbonara is just 6 ingredients and only 15 minutes in the kitchen and you have all the creamy flavour of a carbonara, but with slices of mixed mushrooms.
 Something a little different for pasta night.

 A plate of mushroom carbonara next to a bowl of salad.